ocxtal/udon/README.md

 ### Scaled decompression

 Scaling of alignment ribbon is essential for visualization.
 Udon provides unified decomression-and-scaling API that require no external intermediate buffer.
 The implementation is quite straightforward; it divides the queried range into multiple constant-length subranges (16 KB by default), and apply decompression and scaling procedures one by one using a single intermediate buffer.
 The default subrange length was determined so that the buffer won't spill out of the last-level (L3) data cache.
 Everything done on L3 cache, the conversion throughput won't be impaired.

+## Benchmark

+`todo!();`

+## FAQ

+### Can Udon change color for a particular motif?

+Currently No. One reason is that Udon itself omits information of reference-side bases, though it's stored in the MD string.
+If a motif can be detected only from mismatched bases, it's possible on decoding.
+However, such functionality is not implemented yet.

+It might be possible to implement an auxilialy data structure, motif array, for conditional colorization.
+It should be an array of the reference-side sequence, where motif sequence is stored as is and the others are cleared.
+The motif array is compared to the decoded udon stream, and "modification" flag is set for a series of columns that have a specific match-mismatch pattern.
+The detected motif region can be colored differently, by extending the `UdonPalette` and `UdonScaler` to treat the modification flag properly.

+*(I would appreciate if anyone implement this feature.)*

 ## First impression on writing SIMD codes in Rust (2020/9)